hjacobs/pytest-kind/README.md

         assert r.text == "Hello world!"
 ```

-See the `examples` directory for sample projects.
+See the `examples` directory for sample projects and also check out [kube-web-view](https://codeberg.org/hjacobs/kube-web-view) which uses pytest-kind for its e2e tests.

 ## Pytest Options